W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ⁶Creation and communication are synonymous.
 ⁷God created every mind by communicating His Mind to it, thus establishing it forever as a channel for the reception of His Mind and Will.
 ⁸Since only beings of a like order can truly communicate, His creations naturally communicate with Him and like Him.
-⁹This communication is perfectly abstract, since its quality is universal in application and not subject to any judgement, any exception or any alteration.
+⁹This communication is perfectly abstract, since its quality is universal in application and not subject to any judgment, any exception or any alteration.
 ¹⁰God created you by this and for this.
 ¹¹The mind can distort its function, but it cannot endow itself with functions it was not given.
 ¹²That is why the mind cannot totally lose the ability to communicate, even though it may refuse to utilise it on behalf of being.